Getting Ready for the DDF Challenge

 2.1 When Is the Next DDF Challenge?

-We run seven 30-Day Data-Driven Fasting Challenges per year in our Optimising Nutrition Community.
+We run eight 30-day Data-Driven Fasting Challenges annually in our Optimising Nutrition Community.

 The dates for the upcoming challenges are listed below.
-Click here to join the next challenge to get access to all the materials immediately.
+Click here to join the next challenge to access all the materials immediately.

-To see the full events schedule, you can join our Optimising Nutrition Community here and see the full events schedule (including our Macros Masterclass and Micros Masterclass) here
+See the full events schedule in our Optimising Nutrition Community here (including our Macros Masterclass and Micros Masterclass).

 2.3 What Do I Need to Buy?